-Essentially, TARDIS adopts a view of transactional isolation in the style of Git i.e. at the start of a transaction a client forks history onto their own local branch, and are able to perform reads and writes in isolation on this branch.
+Essentially, TARDIS adopts a view of transactional isolation and consistency in the style of Git i.e. at the start of a transaction a client forks history onto their own local branch, and are able to perform reads and writes in isolation on this branch.
 When they have completed their operations, they can go ahead and “merge” back their changes into a main branch of history.
 TARDiS leaves this merging task to the application, rather than to the underlying storage layer.

 Branch and Merge Transactions